chivicoko/taskify/README.md

 ## Brief Notes

 This app was styled within a css module.
-Amongst the styling patterns I could have used like styled-components, bootstrap, tailwind css, and others,  I decided to use css module because of things like - no collision of element class or id names accross the app (no conflicts of styles, modularization, helping in making depencies explicit, etc. Overall I saw no reason not to use it.
+Amongst the styling patterns I could have used like styled-components, bootstrap, tailwind css, and others,  I decided to use css module because of things like - no collision of element class or id names accross the app (no conflicts of styles, modularization, helping in making depencies explicit, optimizing build time, etc. Overall I saw no reason not to use css module.
+It's not a big app so I used one central module.

 ## Important Scripts